-- In a medium bowl, mix rice, shredded seaweed, soy sauce, sugar, and sesame oil until incorporated.
+- In a medium bowl, mix rice, shredded seaweed, sugar, soy sauce, sesame oil, and hot chili flakes until incorporated.
 Adjust salt depending on your tastes.

 - Make a round firm ball with a spoonful of rice mixture.
 It will be easier to work with the sticky rice if your hands are covered with a little bit of water or oil.